windmill-labs/windmilldocs/docs/misc/14_saml_and_scim/index.md

 # SAML & SCIM

-This guide provides guidance on configuring SAML (Security Assertion Markup Language) and SCIM (System for Cross-domain Identity Management) on Windmill for both Okta and Microsoft Azure.
+Setting up SAML and SCIM allows you to authenticate users using your identity provider.

 This feature is available under [Enterprise Edition](/pricing).
 Configuration is set from [Instance Settings](../../advanced/18_instance_settings/index.mdx#scimsaml)